Holidays

 1 hour walking

 This morning we drive to the base of the jagged volcano Tunupa.
-With its exlpoded crater and multi-coloured volcanic rocks, of red, grey and yellow, this is an amazing sight.
+With its exploded crater and multi-coloured volcanic rocks, of red, grey and yellow, this is an amazing sight.
 We drive up to around 4050m before starting our hike along the hillside, reaching an impressive viewpoint known as Mirador Chatahuana at 4250m.
 It will take us 1 hour to reach this point, where the views extend across the impressive crater on one side and the expansive salt flats on the other.
-We descend back to our vehicle and visit the 'cave of the millenarian mummies'.
-We return to Coquesa for a picnic lunch before continuing for 2 hours drive to the village of Garci Mendoza to overnight in a rustic lodge.
+We descend back to the parking area to visit the 'cave of the millenarian mummies' and the Natural history Museum before returning to Coquesa for a picnic lunch.
+After lunch we walk to the salty lagoons of Coquesa to discover an important group of Andean birds including Andean flamingoes.
+We then join our vehicles to drive 2-3 hrs to Jayu Khota to view an impressive crater made by the fall of a meteor.
+After 30 minutes we drive onto Garci Mendoza to our overnight accommodation at a rustic lodge.

 Accommodation